MicrosoftDocs/windows-itpro-docs/windows/manage/uev-deploy-uev-for-custom-applications.md

 Use the UE-V template generator to create settings location templates for line-of-business applications or other custom applications.
 After you create the template for an application, deploy it to computers to synchronize settings for that application.

-**To create a UE-V settings location template with the UE-V template generator:**
+**To create a UE-V settings location template with the UE-V template generator**

 1. Click **Start** &gt; **All Programs** &gt; **Microsoft User Experience Virtualization** &gt; **Microsoft User Experience Virtualization template generator**.